RSC-Labs/medusa-store-analytics/README.md

 </h1>

 <h2>
   Note: Migration to v2 has been started.
-Progress: 15%.
-Customers analytics migrated.
+Progress: 70%.
+Only orders analytics left.
 </h2>